-Transfer students must meet the 38-credit-hour General Education Program requirements, including taking the transfer-protected courses, HUMS 110, THEO 110, EWPC 204, and THEO 230.
-Students will complete Signature Assignments in EWPC 204 and THEO 230 to demonstrate that they have achieved the General Education objectives.
+Transfer students must meet the 38-credit-hour General Education Program requirements, including taking the transfer-protected courses, HUM 110 and THEO 110 if they have fewer than 52 credits, and EMCO 204 and THEO 230.
+Students will complete Signature Assignments in EMCO 204 and THEO 230 to demonstrate that they have achieved the General Education objectives.